mineforest-dev/.github/profile/README.md

 Mineforest GitHub Organization
-Welcome to the Mineforest GitHub organization!
+Welcome to the Mineforest GitHub Organization!

 Security and Confidentiality Notice